How to Start an LLC in Hawaii? (Formation in 6 Easy Steps)

 By default, LLCs are treated as disregarded entities (much like a sole proprietorship).
 However, LLCs with more than one member are treated as partnerships for tax purposes.

-Lastly, both single-member and multi-member LLCs can choose to be taxed as corporations (S or C corporation).
+Lastly, single-member and multi-member LLCs can be taxed as corporations (S or C corporations).

 The LLC members pay federal income taxes on their share of the profits.